 Set the default hourly limit for all domains

-This value is the default limit for all of the domains on your sever, except for domains for which you manually set a different limit.
+This value defines the default limit for all of the domains on your sever, except for domains for which you manually set a different limit.

 - You cannot use the Max hourly emails per domain setting to disable email for an account or domain.